ballcuber/ballcuber.github.io/ProjectHistory.md

   <div class="container right">
     <div class="content">
       <h2>2010s</h2>
-      <p>The idea was still in my mind but I didn't have the skills to developp it.</p>
+      <p>The idea was still in my mind but I didn't have the skills to develop it.</p>
     </div>
   </div>
   <div class="container left">